qiliu2025/IonoMoni/README.md

 [1.1.0] - 2026-01-10
 Bug Fixed: Fixed an issue in the AATR module where an incorrect SP3 was used.

-Feature: Added an option to enable/disable receiver DCB correction controlled by the <rec_dcb_corr> parameter in the XML configuration.
+Feature: Added an option to enable or disable receiver DCB correction controlled by the <rec_dcb_corr> parameter in the XML configuration.

-Enhancement: Expanded the available frequency-band combinations for GPS and Galileo.
+Enhancement: Expanded the available frequency bands for GPS and Galileo.

 ## Visualization
 The Python plotting scripts provided with IonoMoni support multi-station plotting for a single day.
 The directory structure under the plot folder is as follows: